 What Is an Intervention?

-Goal(s) of the Intervention?
+What Are the Goal(s) of the Intervention?

-Typically, we tend to think of the intervention in terms of one goal–getting the person with the addiction into treatment.
-That is the ultimate goal, but there are multiple goals, according to N. Fears.
-He named a number of goals, such as “getting the family united and invested in the recovery process, helping them understand the disease of addiction, setting up parameters and leverage points for the family and the client, working to develop communication skills to overcome obstacles in the intervention and recovery process, and getting the client set up for aftercare (in the form of groups or therapy sessions).”
+Typically, we tend to think of the intervention in terms of one goal: getting the person with the addiction into treatment.
+That is the ultimate goal, but there are multiple goals, according to Fears.
+He named a number of goals, such as “getting the family united and invested in the recovery process, helping them understand the disease of addiction, setting up parameters and leverage points for the family and the client, working to develop communication skills to overcome obstacles in the intervention and recovery process and getting the client set up for aftercare (in the form of groups or therapy sessions).”

-The intervention thus serves to “develop a cohesive recovery process that not only helps get the client into treatment, but also helps them stay in treatment—and follows and supports them after treatment.”
+The intervention thus serves to “develop a cohesive recovery process that not only helps get the client into treatment but also helps them stay in treatment — and follows and supports them after treatment.”

 Mental Health Interventions

-What One Thing Families Should Know?
+What’s One Thing Families Should Know?

-When we asked N. Fears what one thing families should know before staging an intervention, he said, “Get professional help.
+When we asked Fears what one thing families should know before staging an intervention, he said, “Get professional help.
 That’s the first thing.”
 He cited a scene in the TV series Euphoria, a drama set in high school, as an example of what can go wrong without a professional interventionist.
 When family members attempt to do an intervention on their own for Rue, a kid with a drug problem, the interaction quickly escalates into full-scale war.
-Meanwhile, Rue’s chaotic, downward spiral only continues after that.
+Rue’s chaotic, downward spiral only continues after that.

 Do Interventions Work?